hazelcast/hazelcast-jet-reference-manual/docs/070_Configuration/020_Spring_Integration.md

 <jet:list instance-ref="jet-client" name="my-list" id="my-list-bean"/>
 ```

-You can obtain underlying `HazelcastInstance` as a bean and use this bean to
+You can obtain the underlying `HazelcastInstance` as a bean and use this
-obtain other data types which Hazelcast supports.
+bean to obtain other data types which Hazelcast supports.

  - multiMap
  - replicatedmap